 I also act for a number of private clients, including individuals in relation to litigation and dispute resolution matters, and have previously acted for a number of quasi-governmental agencies, including roading and airport authorities; private developers, financial institutions, infrastructure providers and high net-worth individuals.

-Outside of work I enjoy running, hiking in the bush, and spending time at the beach with our three young girls.
+Outside of work I enjoy running, hiking in the bush, and spending time at the beach with our three girls.